mountainmochi/Data_Science_Portfolio/README.md

 The project involved a detailed analysis of unemployment rates in the U.S., examining variations across months, states, counties, and years using R. The analysis revealed seasonal trends, with higher unemployment rates in winter due to reduced agricultural and construction activities and the lowest rates seen in the fall.

 The study also compared unemployment rates among states and counties.
 Nebraska was found to have the most favorable employment landscape, while Arizona faced challenges due to its heavy reliance on seasonal agriculture and unique federal funding for recognized tribes.
 At the county level, Steele County in North Dakota and Imperial County in California represented the extremes in employment prospects.
-The project further examined yearly data, indicating sporadic unemployment spikes, especially around 1992 and the early 2010s.
+The project examined yearly data, indicating sporadic unemployment spikes, especially around 1992 and the early 2010s.

 *Programming Language: R*